 Our culture is filled with negative messages, and people who practice positive leadership can become powerful change agents, said Gladis.
 “In today’s world of turbulence and angst, there’s a real need for positive leadership.”

 Both Gladis and Cabrera said that the skills they teach in the program have powerfully strengthened their own well-being.
-For instance, Gladis has made a habit for the past five years of writing down three things that went well in his day every evening before going to bed, and said that exercise consistently shifts his mindset toward positivity.
+For instance, Gladis has made a habit for years of writing down three things that went well in his day every evening before going to bed, and said that exercise consistently shifts his mindset toward positivity.
 Cabrera has used mindfulness skills to overcome a tendency to worry and found that especially helpful.

 “I have maintained contact with some of our students and they continue to rave about the program,” said Gladis, noting that former students tell him that they continue to use the material they have learned not only for themselves, but also with their families and companies.